fc-ideas/idea-potential/README.md

 * **Data augmentation** is idempotent if it closes a dataset under a group action, but only "in distribution" when augmentation is stochastic.

 ### 5.2 Commutation and Non-Commutation

+Plainly: This subsection explains when order matters and why that is informative.

 Most generative transformations do not commute.
 Order matters, and this is not a nuisance but a source of information: non-commutativity exposes where architectural choices constrain optimization, or where sparsity interacts destructively with auxiliary objectives.
 In logic, Bayesian inference, or evolutionary search, non-commutativity can be a deliberate way to preserve guarantees or exploration pressure.
 When commutation does hold, it is often only after a parameter transport, captured as a natural transformation $F\circ G \Rightarrow G\circ F$.